Update: The Cromhouthuis is permanently closed for visitors. The Biblical museum is no longer housed in the Cromhouthuis.

 In Dutch classicism, fewer ornaments were used.
 There was a preference for natural sandstone.
 Pillars were a common decorative feature on the facades of Amsterdam canal houses.
 Another famous example of Amsterdam Dutch classicism is the former Town Hall, now Royal Palace on Dam Square, built by Jacob van Campen.

 The Cromhouthuis Museum tells the story of the Cromhout family.
 The family Cromhout were art lovers and collectors.
 They belonged to the highest social circles.
 Often they invited important guests to the house to display their art collection.
 Portraits, furnishings, silver, seashells and other curiosities are all on display at the Cromhouthuis Museum.

 Impressive is the painted ceiling in the Grand Salon.
 It was painted by Jacob de Wit in 1718.
 The painting depicts twelve Olympic gods, surrounded by personifications of the seasons, the points of the compass and the zodiac.

 The Biblical Museum is housed on the top floors of the Cromhouthuis.
-The museum exhibits rare bibles, archaeological finds, Egyptian artefacts, prints and paintings.
+The museum exhibits rare bibles, archaeological finds, Egyptian artifacts, prints, and paintings.

-Highlight of the Biblical Museum is the oldest printed bible in the Netherlands.
+The highlight of the Biblical Museum is the oldest printed bible in the Netherlands.
 It dates back to 1477.
-The museum is also interested in the meaning of the Bible in present day and age.
-Young artists, designers and storytellers try to answer this question in temporary exhibitions at the Amsterdam Bibilical Museum.
+The museum is also interested in the meaning of the Bible in present-day and age.
+Young artists, designers, and storytellers try to answer this question in temporary exhibitions at the Amsterdam Biblical Museum.